spencerkingman/spenking-music/_posts/2000-01-14-no-emergences.markdown

 not your body bare
 or covered up in here

-living cities break apart and float like lifeboats
+living cities break apart and float like nightboats
 this station's on an ocean with no shore to row to

 so come home to me when you want
 but not so blunt

-I'll pretend that you're living here
+I pretend you're still living here
 and your lovely eyes do appear
 I pretend that you've been with me
 it exhausts all my energy